- Toronto drivers pay an average of $2,201 for car insurance.

 - COVID-related rebates and premium breaks expected to continue into 2021.

 How much do you spend a year on auto insurance?
-If you live in Toronto, we bet it’s more than the provincial average of $1,505 reported by the Insurance Bureau of Canada (IBC).
-Way more.
-In fact, last year Kanetix.ca estimated the typical Toronto driver pays an average of $1,948 for their car insurance.
+If you live in Toronto, we bet it’s more than the provincial average of $1,505 reported by the Insurance Bureau of Canada (IBC) or the $1,664 the province’s regulator says Ontario drivers pay.

 Find the Best Car Insurance Rates

-Compare car insurance quotes from 30+ providers in a single search.
+Compare car insurance quotes from 50+ providers in a single search.
 Start saving money today on the premiums you pay.

 |Timeframe||Average Increase||# of Insurers Approved|

 Then 2020 happened, and everyone knows the year was unlike any other.
 COVID-19 changed everything, including the auto insurance industry.
 Insurance rebates, premium reductions, and other forms of relief (like deferring payments and waiving non-sufficient fund fees) became the norm.

 According to FSRA, since March 17, 2020, FSRA approved 83 rate applications, and 81 of those applications were for an average premium change of 0% or less.
 Almost all approvals were related to COVID-19 and what fewer drivers on the road entailed.

 From an auto insurance standpoint, the outlook appears to be much the same for drivers in 2021.
 FSRA says it will continue to ensure that auto insurance rates reflect Ontarians’ changing driving habits, and they expect auto insurers to provide customers with more rebates and rate reductions in 2021.